Kampus-Merdeka-Software-Engineering/km-feb24-balikpapan-13/README.md

 - **CSS**: Styling and layout
 - **JavaScript**: Interactivity and chart implementations (using Chart.js)
 - **Chart.js**: Library for creating charts
+- **netlify**: Deployment platform for hosting and continuous deployment

 ## Setup Instructions
 1. Clone the repository to your local machine.